DeltaGBio/DeltaGBio.github.io/index.md

 {% capture text %}

-We are improving healthcare for cancer patients by harnessing the power of protein language models to identify mutations that impact therapy decisions—delivering faster, more cost-effective solutions.
+We are improving healthcare services for cancer patients by harnessing the power of protein language models to identify mutations that impact therapy decisions—delivering faster and more cost-effective solutions.

 {%
   include button.html